Honda XR series: XR250R

-US XR 250L
+US XR250L

 This street version of the XR250R was built to conform to USA Department of Transportation regulations for street legal motorcycles, but was sold worldwide.
-It had road legal lights and tires, a steel fuel tank, keyed ignition/steering lock, lower seat height and other minor changes.
+It had road legal lights and tires, a steel fuel tank, keyed ignition/steering lock, a 12V battery and battery supported DC ignition system, lower seat height and other minor changes.
 Some 40 lb heavier, it had reduced off-road ability.
 It shared the XR250R's RFVC 249 cc engine, but with a different carburetor and 3 mm smaller exhaust headers to meet emissions requirements.
-It was manufactured from 1991-2007.
+It was manufactured from 1991 to 2007.

 There was a Brazilian equivalent named XR 250 Tornado made from 2001 to 2009 (until 2012 for export) for the local market and regional exports to other South American countries but also available in Mexico and Central America.
-Its engine was the same 4-valve DOHC air-cooled single fitted to the CBX 250 Twister/CBF 250, but the exhaust was dimensioned to improve low-end torque with the sacrifice of 1hp resulting in a 23hp rating.
+Its engine was the same 4-valve DOHC air-cooled single fitted to the CBX 250 Twister/CBF 250, but the exhaust was dimensioned to improve low-end torque with the sacrifice of 1 hp resulting in a 23 hp rating.